The Exodus: In Christianity

-The Christian ritual of the eucharist and the holiday of Easter draw directly on the imagery of the Passover and the Exodus.
+The Christian Gospels place the Last Supper at Passover, and the Christian ritual of the eucharist and the holiday of Easter draw directly on the imagery of the Passover and the Exodus.
 In the New Testament, Jesus is frequently associated with motifs of the Exodus.
 The Gospel of Mark has been suggested to be a midrash on the Exodus, though the scholar Larry J. Perkins thinks this unlikely.
 Mark suggests that the outpouring of Jesus' blood creates a new covenant (Mark 14:24) in the same way that Moses' sacrifice of bulls had created a covenant (Exodus 24:5).
-In the Gospel of Matthew, Jesus reverses the direction of the Exodus by escaping from the Massacre of the Innocents committed by Herod the Great before himself returning from Egypt (Matt 2:13-15).
-Other parallels in Matthew include that he is baptized by water (Matt 3:13-17), and tested in the desert; unlike the Israelites, he is able to resist temptation (Matt.
-4.1-3).
-The Gospel of John repeatedly calls Jesus the Passover lamb (John 1:29, 13:1, 19:36), something also found in 1 Peter (1 Pet 1:18-20), and 1 Corinthians (1 Cor 5:7-8).
-Biblical scholar Michael Graves calls Paul's discussion of the exodus in 1 Corinthians 5:7-8 and his comparison of the early church in Corinth to the Israelites in the desert "[t]he two most significant NT passages touching on the exodus".
-John also refers to Jesus as manna (John 6:31-5), water flowing from a rock in the desert (John 7:37-9), and as a pillar of fire (John 8:12).
+In the Gospel of Matthew, Jesus reverses the direction of the Exodus by escaping from the Massacre of the Innocents committed by Herod the Great before himself returning from Egypt (Matt 2:13–15).
+Other parallels in Matthew include that he is baptized by water (Matt 3:13–17), and tested in the desert; unlike the Israelites, he is able to resist temptation (Matt.
+4.1–3).
+The Gospel of John repeatedly calls Jesus the Passover lamb (John 1:29, 13:1, 19:36), something also found in 1 Peter (1 Pet 1:18–20), and 1 Corinthians (1 Cor 5:7-8).
+Biblical scholar Michael Graves calls Paul's discussion of the exodus in 1 Corinthians 5:7–8 and his comparison of the early church in Corinth to the Israelites in the desert "[t]he two most significant NT passages touching on the exodus".
+John also refers to Jesus as manna (John 6:31-5), water flowing from a rock in the desert (John 7:37–9), and as a pillar of fire (John 8:12).
 Early Christians frequently interpreted actions taken in the Exodus, and sometimes the Exodus as a whole, typologically to prefigure Jesus or actions of Jesus.

 In Romans 9:17, Paul interprets the hardened heart of Pharaoh during the Plagues of Egypt as referring to the hardened hearts of the Jews who rejected Christ.
 Early Christian authors such as Justin Martyr, Irenaeus, and Augustine all emphasized the supersession of the Old Covenant of Moses by the New Covenant of Christ, which was open to all people rather than limited to the Jews.